 When in need of mentoring to determine Enterprise Architecture solutions for integrating information, choose a service like the SodiusWillert Integration Mentoring product.

 Synthetic Networks are Valuable

-Analysis is an act of clarifying knowledge for improved comprehension; analyzed information does not increase the amount knowledge.
+An analysis is an act of clarifying knowledge for improved comprehension; analyzed information does not increase the amount of knowledge.

 Therefore, while collections of resources are useful, the synthetic networks formed through defensible claims of relationship are especially valuable.

 Link Semantically Differing Concepts while Sync Semantically Identical Ones

 In every situation where systems are to be integrated, the first question to be answered should be, “given two instances of resources from the two repositories that are to be integrated, are these two resources semantically identical or are they semantically different?”

 When integrating two systems whose repositories store semantically similar concepts then a synchronization service for those resources is the proper solution.
 For example, when integrating the requirement resources of Jazz RM with those of the requirement resources of IBM DOORS9, then a synchronizing service is recommended.

 When integrating two systems whose repositories store semantically distinct concepts then a linking service for those resources is the proper solution.
 For example, when integrating the Change Requests of PTC Windchill with the Test Cases of Jazz QM, then a linking service is recommended.

 When linking instances, an attribute for the link must also be supported and collected: the intention of the link.
 That is, why were the resources linked?
 For example, a Change Request may need to relate to a Test Case because a Test Case must act as the evidence that warrants the claim that the Change Request was verified to effect the change originally requested.